RBC-DSAI-IITM/crai-hugo/content/english/projects/public-health.md

   - "[2402.14807] A Decision-Language Model (DLM) for Dynamic Restless Multi-Armed Bandit Tasks in Public Health"
 ---

-Social interventions to improve health outcomes for pregnant mothers Existing work [1, 2, 3] already proposes RMAB*-based allocation algorithms, including methods [4] to shape allocation policy based on English-language prompts
-In this work, the research objectives are
-Look at the fairness and bias impact of multilinguality in such an approach In addition, explore potential debiasing techniques.
+This project focuses on designing social interventions to improve health outcomes for pregnant mothers.
+Existing work [1, 2, 3] proposes Restless Multi-Armed Bandit-based allocation algorithms, including methods [4] to shape allocation policy based on English-language prompts.
+In this project, the research objectives are to (1) identify the fairness and bias impact of multilinguality (including low-resource languages) in such an approach, and (2) explore techniques for debiasing and improving fairness.